bertilmuth/requirementsascode/README.md

 For sequences of interactions, create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld) instead.
 It's a simple alternative to state machines.

-# influences and special features
+# Influences and special features
 Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
 It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).

 You can use this library to publish DDD Domain Events without littering your code with calls to a domain event publisher.
 Instead, your command handler returns the event.
 Your event publisher will pick it up automatically.